ishu1010/spring-boot-mongodb-hateoas/README.md

 # spring-boot-mongodb  HATEOAS (Hypermedia As The Engine Of Application State)
-demo project for HATEOAS with mongo database  with spring boot HATEOAS is an extra level upon REST and is used to present information about a REST API to a client
+Demo project for HATEOAS with mongo database, spring boot HATEOAS is an extra level upon REST and is used to present information about a REST API to a client

 #Mongo database setup steps :